If you need solicitor advice on a potential wrongful dismissal claim please do get in contact.

 We tell you if the settlement offer is appropriate and are skilled at negotiating improvements to the offer

-Wrongful dismissal is when a contract of employment is unlawfully terminated by the employer.
+Wrongful dismissal occurs where the contract of employment is unlawfully terminated by the employer.
 Fairness is not an issue and the sole question is whether the terms of the contract, express or implied, have been breached.

-Self employed contractors who believe they have been terminated early would not be eligible for a wrongful dismissal claim.
+Self employed contractors who believe they have had their contract terminated early would not be eligible for a wrongful dismissal claim.
 However, they may have a claim for early termination of contract.